Exotic & Small Animal Care

 Exotic pets—small mammals, reptiles, and other non-traditional companion animals—have unique health requirements that differ significantly from dogs and cats.
 They need a veterinarian who understands their species-specific physiology, common diseases, nutritional needs, and environmental requirements.
 Not every vet clinic offers this, and not every clinic that says they see exotics has deep experience with them.

-Dr. Pippin has a particular clinical interest in exotic animal medicine and sees a wide variety of species regularly.
-Whether you have a bearded dragon, a rabbit, a guinea pig, or a leopard gecko, we're equipped and experienced to provide the care they need.
+Dr. Pippin has a particular clinical interest in exotic animal medicine and has pursued continuing education specifically in this area.
+He sees a wide variety of species regularly at our Overland Park clinic.
+Whether you have a bearded dragon, a rabbit, a guinea pig, or a leopard gecko, we're equipped and experienced to provide the care they need—from routine wellness exams to diagnostics, surgery, and emergency treatment.

 Annual (or more frequent) physical exams tailored to your pet's species.
 We assess body condition, skin and scales, eyes, teeth (especially in rabbits and rodents), respiratory health, and overall condition.
 We'll also review diet, habitat setup, and husbandry practices to make sure everything is optimized for your pet's health.